 'Now or never': Victims of Italy's predator priests urge inquiry

-Rome (AFP) – Victims of paedophile priests in Italy will unveil Tuesday a campaign dubbed "Beyond the Great Silence", pushing for an independent investigation into clerical abuse carried out on the Vatican's doorstop.
+Rome (AFP) – Victims of paedophile priests in Italy unveiled Tuesday a campaign dubbed "Beyond the Great Silence", pushing for an independent investigation into clerical abuse carried out on the Vatican's doorstep.

-As inquiries across the United States, Europe and Australia have exposed the scale of the sex abuse problem within the Church -- and also a decades-long cover-up -- many groups say Italy can no longer avoid scrutiny.
+Inquiries across the United States, Europe and Australia have exposed the scale of abuse within the Catholic Church -- and a decades-long cover-up -- and many groups say Italy can no longer avoid scrutiny.

 "If Italy doesn't do it now, I fear it never will," said Zanardi, who was abused by a priest as a young teen.

-Nine groups are now forming a consortium aimed at putting pressure on the country to launch a probe, like the ones seen recently in France and Germany.
+Nine groups have formed a consortium aimed at putting pressure on the country to launch a probe, like recent inquiries in France and Germany.

 Cristina Balestrini, who set up a support group for families after her son was abused by a priest, told AFP that the most important thing for survivors was "to make sure it never happens again".

-Not all those molested will survive, "there are many victims who commit suicide, and no one knows about it," Balestrini said.
+Not all those molested will survive, "there are many victims who commit suicide, and no one knows about it," she said.

 Rete L'Abuso has recorded more than 300 cases of priests accused or convicted of child sexual abuse in the past 15 years in Italy, out of a total of 50,000 priests across the country.